Scaling the Collector

 One way of doing that is by having one configuration file for each Collector so that each Collector would discover only the relevant endpoints for that Collector.
 For instance, each Collector could be responsible for one Kubernetes namespace or specific labels on the workloads.

-Another way of scaling the Prometheus receiver is to use the Target Allocator: it’s an extra binary that can be deployed as part of the OpenTelemetry Operator and will split the share of Prometheus jobs for a given configuration across the cluster of Collectors using a consistent hashing algorithm.
+Another way of scaling the Prometheus receiver is to use the Target Allocator: it’s an extra binary that can be deployed as part of the OpenTelemetry Operator and will distribute Prometheus scrape targets for a given configuration across the cluster of Collectors.
 You can use a Custom Resource (CR) like the following to make use of the Target Allocator:

 apiVersion: opentelemetry.io/v1alpha1 kind: OpenTelemetryCollector metadata: name: collector-with-ta spec: mode: statefulset targetAllocator: enabled: true config: | receivers: prometheus: config: scrape_configs: - job_name: 'otel-collector' scrape_interval: 10s static_configs: - targets: [ '0.0.0.0:8888' ] exporters: logging: service: pipelines: traces: receivers: [prometheus] processors: exporters: [logging]